Terms and Punctuation

 residence hall: This is the term used at UIC, rather than dorm or dormitory.

-streets around UIC: Be mindful that roadways around UIC take a variety of suffixes: Roosevelt Road, Ashland Avenue, Halsted Street, Congress Parkway.
-If you do not know a street’s official suffix, check the U.S. Postal Services Web site; entering only the street name, with city and state, will deliver the appropriate suffix.
+streets around UIC: Roadways around UIC take a variety of suffixes: Roosevelt Road, Ashland Avenue, Halsted Street, Congress Parkway.
 Use of the abbreviations St., Ave. and Blvd. are acceptable in numbered addresses; all other suffixes should be spelled out in all uses.

 System Offices: Term used to describe the offices that report to the President of the University of Illinois System.
 These offices provide services for the three universities and the System overall.
-This term should replace the use of “University Administration” and “UA.”
+This term should replace the use of “University Administration.”
 Use University of Illinois System Offices on first reference.
-Acceptable second references include U of I System Offices, System Offices, U of I System offices, and System offices.
+Acceptable second references include U of I System Offices, and System Offices.

 UIC Flames: Capitalize in all references to the nickname for UIC athletic teams.
 Use with the university acronym on first reference.
 It can stand alone on subsequent references: The UIC Flames have won their first 11 games this season.
 Fans of the Flames are hoping to see their team go to the NCAA tournament.

-UIC Student Center East: Formerly the Chicago Circle Center or CCC.
-Use of the former name should be discontinued.
+UIC Student Center East: Formerly the Chicago Circle Center.

-UIC Student Center West: Formerly the Chicago Illini Union or CIU.
-Use of the former name should be discontinued.
+UIC Student Center West: Formerly the Chicago Illini Union.

 University Library: This is the formal collective name for the UIC libraries listed by their individual names below: